What is the name badge for?

 What if I need medical assistance along the route?

-You can call Net Control or 911 in the event of an emergency while you are along the route.
-For any non-emergency medical needs, we also have medical volunteers to help with first aid needs.
+You can call Net Control or 911 for any serious emergency while you are along the route.
+For any non-emergency medical needs, we also have medical volunteers to help with blisters and other first aid needs.

 How will I know if I am walking the correct route?